bus-stop/x-terminal/README.md

 ## Pull Requests

-Whenever you're ready to submit a pull request, be sure to submit it against a fork of the main [atom-xterm repo](https://github.com/amejia1/atom-xterm) master branch that you'll own.
+Whenever you're ready to submit a pull request, be sure to submit it against a fork of the main [x-terminal repo](https://github.com/UziTech/x-terminal) master branch that you'll own.
 Fork the repo using Github and make note of the new `git` URL.
 Set this new git URL as the URL for the `origin` remote in your already cloned git repo is follows.